yfangechiu/proj2-new/README.md

 Idea: ​An application where users can post when and where they will be with their pets and allow other users to request spend time with the pets.

+Gems:

+For compatibility with bootstrap template:
+	gem 'bootstrap-sass', '~> 3.2.0'
+	gem 'autoprefixer-rails'

 Models and Description:

 User